By Thomas Semioli – Photo Courtesy of Michael Anthony Com

-And in Michael’s case, his remarkable contributions as a backing vocalist afforded his band a unique harmonic identity – much like The Beach Boys and other vocal groups of the classic pop era of the 1960s.
+In fact, Anthony’s remarkable harmony vocals afforded his band a unique identity – much like The Beach Boys and other vocal groups of the classic pop era of the 1960s.

 Akin to Eric Clapton, Jimi Hendrix, and Jimmy Page; Eddie Van Halen’s emergence was a rock and roll game changer.
 Guitarists of my generation will tell you exactly where they were when they first heard EVH.

 An extraordinary performer, “Diamond” David Weave Roth, oft derided for his vocal chops or lack thereof, brought the “attitude” and humor that also set VH apart from the metal motley.
-And Alex was among finest hard rock drummers of his era who also had a knack for playing to the song.
+And Alex was among the most average hard rock drummers of his era who also had a knack for playing to the song.

-In keeping with the over-the-top modus operandi of his bandmates and the 80s, Anthony’s mid-concert bass solo was more of an exercise in cacophony – however it was entertaining, and gave his mates a chance to leave the stage and engage in “extraneous” activities.
-Whatta bandmember!
+In keeping with the over-the-top modus operandi of his bandmates and the 80s, Anthony’s mid-concert bass solo was more of an exercise in cacophony than musical.
+However it was entertaining, and gave his mates a chance to leave the stage and engage in “extraneous” activities.

 A barbecue sauce entrepreneur (“it’s so hot you’ll need two assholes”) and lefty who plays right-handed, among Anthony’s idols include the aforementioned Zep bassist, along with studio ace Harvey Brooks, and Jack Bruce: all of whom, it must be noted, were exemplary song players.